code-423n4/2024-03-revert-lend/README.md

 Note from Revert:

-Liquidations of undercollateralized positions may be temporarly disabled when the pool price of a position is moved away too much from the oracle price.
-This issue is automatically resolved by arbitrage in most cases, but if there is not enough incentive to do so, the liquiditor has enough incentive to do the arbitrage as part of the liquidation process - because of the liquidation premium.
+Liquidations of undercollateralized positions may be temporarily disabled when the pool price of a position is moved away too much from the oracle price.
+This issue is automatically resolved by arbitrage in most cases, but if there is not enough incentive to do so, the liquidator has enough incentive to do the arbitrage as part of the liquidation process - because of the liquidation premium.
 For more details see Finding 4 in the audit by Hydn (see below).

 # Overview